Restoring purpose in health care work through technology and workforce innovation

 Acknowledgments

 The authors would like to thank Maulesh Shukla and Madhushree Wagh, who helped with interpreting the data from multiple data sources, conducting the analysis, and writing sections of the report; and Jay Bhatt and Wendy Gerhardt, who lent their expertise throughout the research process, data analysis, and manuscript development.
+We would also like to thank our visiting research fellow, Professor Soumitra Bhuyan who assisted with study design, interpretation, and analysis.

 The authors would also like to thank their Delphi panel experts: Christi Skalka, Sam Johnson, Lauren O’Hanlon, Jeff Pasqua, Christopher Murray, Spencer Diamond, Alexa Pane, Lindsay Scollin, Steven Milenkovic, April Lenzmeier, Stephanie Beever, Oliver Chu, Ruby Carlson, Emily Braham, Jessica Fenerty, Heather Harper, Meagan Blee, Matt Crowson, and Parastou Eslami.

-The authors would additionally like to thank Maureen Medlock, Soumitra Bhuyan, Mark Snyder, Kristine Priemer, Mari Marcotte, Chandrika Divi, Morgann Carlon, Aparupa Bhattacharya, Wanda Cidor, Letitia Rushin, Heather Hagan, Jen Radin, Josh Nelson, Shannon Poynton, Helen Greene, Cindy Skirvin, Harish Patel, Vivian Monitto, Mary Fuller, Tom Hittinger, Jessie James, Manish Bisht, and Kristen Ivey for their insights, expertise, and inputs in the analysis.
+The authors would additionally like to thank Maureen Medlock, Mark Snyder, Kristine Priemer, Mari Marcotte, Chandrika Divi, Morgann Carlon, Aparupa Bhattacharya, Wanda Cidor, Letitia Rushin, Heather Hagan, Jen Radin, Josh Nelson, Shannon Poynton, Helen Greene, Cindy Skirvin, Harish Patel, Vivian Monitto, Mary Fuller, Tom Hittinger, Jessie James, Manish Bisht, and Kristen Ivey for their insights, expertise, and inputs in the analysis.

 Finally, the authors would also like to thank Rebecca Knutsen, Aditi Rao, Prodyut Ranjan Borah, Christina Giambrone, Jessica Overman, and the many others who contributed to this project.